flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/range/const_iterator/operator!=.md

 # List of overloads.
 Edit only the desc
 overloads:

-  - signature: bool operator!=(const class nda::range::const_iterator & other) noexcept const
+  - signature: bool operator!=(const_iterator const & other) noexcept const
     desc: ""

 # Long description.
 Any Markdown, with code, latex, multiline with |